 The Amazon Echo and Alexa, its trusty voice assistant, plays nicely with a host of music services.
-And while by default Alexa will turn to Amazon Music to handle your entertainment requests, Spotify is the biggest music service globally, and gets the royal treatment on your Amazon Echo.
+By default Alexa will turn to Amazon Music to handle your entertainment requests but we all know Spotify is the biggest music service globally.
+Amazon knows that too and that's why it gets the royal treatment on your Amazon Echo.

-Not only can you use Spotify to play music via your Alexa smart speaker, but you can also set it as the preferred service, eradicating Amazon Music from the equation.
+Not only can you use Spotify to play music with your Alexa smart speaker, but you can also set it as the preferred service, eradicating Amazon Music from the equation.
 Amazon Echo speakers also work as Spotify Connect devices, which is pretty neat.
 And then, of course, thereâs voice control.
 Note too that third-party Alexa-powered speakers may well be Spotify-compatible too - and also work with Spotify Connect - so there are other options beyond the Echo.

-Alexa offers full control of playback and your music library, a new Alexa EQ feature to fine-tune audio, with tons of commands for a more seamless control of your music.
+Alexa offers full control of playback and your music library, an Alexa EQ feature to fine-tune audio, with tons of commands for a more seamless control of your music.
 But how does it all work?
 Letâs get into it.

 How to add Spotify to Alexa